cederom/OrangeADE/README.md

-# OrangeADA
+# OrangeADE

-Welcome to the OrangeADA!
+Welcome to the OrangeADE!

-OrangeADA stands for Orange Autonomous Device Awareness.
+OrangeADE stands for Orange Autonomous Device Evaluation.
 It will verify your router/modem remotely against known vulnerabilities.

 This project was started in January 2017 by CeDeROM Tomasz CEDRO for Orange POLSKA CERT/SOC.